luiswirth/bsc-thesis/src/matter.typ

 $omega in Lambda^l_1 (Omega), l >= 1$, with $dif omega = 0$ is the exterior
 derivative of an ($l − 1$)–form over $Omega$.

+== De Rham Cohomology

+There is a dual notion to homology, called cohomology.
+The most important of which is going to be de Rham cohomology.
+Which makes statements about the existance of the existance of anti-derivaties of differential forms and differential forms that have derivative 0.
+It will turn out that the homology of PDE domain and the cohomology of the differential forms is isomorphic.

+Okay let's formally define what homology is.
+The main object of study is a chain complex.

+This gives us a cell complex.

+Chain Complex: Sequence of algebras and linear maps

+$
+  dots.c -> V_(k+1) ->^(diff_(k+1)) V_k ->^(diff_k) V_(k-1) -> dots.c
+  quad "with" quad
+  diff_k compose diff_(k+1) = 0
+$

+Graded algebra $V = plus.big.circle_k V_k$ with graded linear operator $diff = plus.big.circle_k diff_k$ of degree -1,
+such that $diff compose diff = 0$.

+$V_k$: $k$-chains \
+$diff_k$: $k$-th boundary operator \
+$frak(Z)_k = ker diff_k$: $k$-cycles \
+$frak(B)_k = im diff_(k+1)$: $k$-boundaries \
+$frak(H)_k = frak(Z)_k \/ frak(B)_k$: $k$-th homology space \

+The main star of the show is the homology space $frak(H)_k$, which is a quotient space of the $k$-cycles divided by the $k$-boundaries.

+The dimension of the $k$-th homology space is equal to the $k$-th Betti numbers.
+$
+  dim frak(H)_k = B_k
+$

+Therefore knowing the homology space of a topological space gives us the information about all the holes of the space.

+Dual to homology there is also cohomology, which is basically just homology on the dual space of $k$-chains, which are the $k$-cochains.
+These are functions on the simplicies to the integeres $ZZ$.

+The homology and cohomology are isomorphic.

+Homology and Cohomology will be very important to the proper treatment of FEEC.

+== De Rham Complex
+== De Rham Cohomology
+== Hodge Theory

+Wikipedia:\
+A method for studying the cohomology groups of a smooth manifold M using partial differential equations.
+The key observation is that, given a Riemannian metric on M, every cohomology class has a canonical representative, a differential form that vanishes under the Laplacian operator of the metric.
+Such forms are called harmonic. built on the work of Georges de Rham on de Rham cohomology.

+== De Rham Theorem

+Singular cohomology with real coefficients is isomorphic to de Rham cohomology.

+The de Rham map is important for us as discretization of differential forms.
+It is the projection of differential $k$-forms onto $k$-cochains, which are functions defined on the $k$-simplicies of the mesh.

 == Stokes' Theorem

 Stokes' theorem unifies the main theorems from vector calculus.